Effects of NAFTA on Mexico: Economic effects

-Employment and Wages
+Employment and wages

-Overall, the effects of NAFTA on employment in Mexico have been mild.
 While changes in employment have occurred in Mexico since the passage of the Act, a variety of factors may have played a role in changes in employment.
 Upon passage, NAFTA did bring benefits to Mexico, such as more private investment, but it failed initially to create the jobs that were promised.
 NAFTA was passed during a time of recession in Mexico, which contributed to the minimal effect of the Act.
 Additionally, liberalization of trade as a result of the Act contributed to the loss of "nearly two million" agricultural jobs as a result of competition from the highly subsidized U.S. agricultural industry.
 Overall, unemployment in Mexico rose following the passage of NAFTA, largely due to the increased competition from United States agriculture.
 During the time following the passage of NAFTA, internal manufacturing employment fell by 44,000 while employment at foreign-owned manufacturing firms grew by approximately half a million jobs.
 Overall employment growth remained sluggish following the passage of NAFTA.
 Additionally, the opening up of the Mexican market decreased internal industrial production, as more international firms imported cheaper components into Mexico to use at assembly plants; despite increased manufacturing, firms used fewer Mexican components.
 Labor productivity growth has remained low, due largely in part to the dominance of foreign driven manufacturing and the stable but low wages that comes with manufacturing jobs.